swiftlang/swift-evolution/proposals/nnnn-actors.md

 > **Rationale**: Allowing direct calls on `self` eliminates an obvious set of deadlocks, and requires only the same static knowledge as actor-isolation checking for synchronous access to actor-isolated state.

-It is an error to have a `@reentrant` attribute on an actor-independent function, non-actor type, or extension of a non-actor type.
+It is an error to have a `@reentrant` attribute on a non-isolated function, non-actor type, or extension of a non-actor type.
 Only one `@reentrant` attribute may occur on a given declaration.
 The reentrancy of an actor-isolated non-type declaration is determined by finding a suitable `@reentrant` attribute.
 The search is as follows:

 1. The declaration itself.
 2. If the declaration is a non-type member of an extension, the extension.